rblades/dhworkbook_master/docs/module-5/Exercises.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/3O9gBpxh23A?rel=0" title="Updating your web page's fonts" frameborder="0" gesture="media" allowfullscreen></iframe>
     <br>

-**Hint** You could use this as the basics of your submission for assessment, for your exercises.
-Build a webpage, link to your evidence, and embed your images.
-For basic HTML, [W3schools has a really good guide to keep around](http://www.w3schools.com/html/default.asp).
+**Hint:** For basic HTML, [W3schools has a really good guide to keep around](http://www.w3schools.com/html/default.asp).

-### Going further with GitHub pages
+### Going further with GitHub Pages

 Now that you have learned the basics of creating a simple website using GitHub, you have the ability to go further.
-Using the DH Box, you can build a simple website through GitHub pages using the MkDocs static site generator.
-Navigate to the [static site generator exercise using GitHub pages in the supporting materials](../supporting materials/gh-pages.md).
+Using the DH Box, you can build a simple website through GitHub Pages using the MkDocs static site generator.
+Navigate to the [static site generator exercise using GitHub Pages in the supporting materials](../supporting materials/gh-pages.md).

 -----

-## Exercise 3: Colour
+## Colour

 There's a lot of bumpf out there on the 'pyschology of colour'.
 Google it to see what I mean ([Youth Designer has a good example](http://www.youthedesigner.com/graphic-design-resources/infographic-graphic-design-resources/infographic-a-color-guide-for-designers/)).
 A lot of what you see here isn't so much psychology as it is associations (and indeed, western associations, at that).
 Associations are important of course; you don't want to undermine your message by making some unfortunate connections.

-In this exercise, I want you to take the webpage you developed in the previous exercise, and make two versions of it:
+If you decided to communicate findings via a website, below are some hints/tips for the proper use of colour:

-> 1. One where the colours **support** the broader message of the page (a prototype for your exercises assessment piece, remember?).
+> 1. One where the colours **support** the broader message of the page.
 > 2. And the other where the colours **undermine** that broader message.

 1. Explain, in both cases, how your colour choices enhance and/or detract.